|Value||Eligibility||Open date||Close date|

 You must be:

-This scholarship is funded through a collaboration by the Sydney Medical School Foundation and the Hoc Mai Australia-Vietnam Medical Foundation, to assist students with travel expenses for an elective term placement in Vietnam.
+This scholarship is funded through the Hoc Mai Australia-Vietnam Medical Foundation, to assist students with travel expenses for an Elective Term placement in Vietnam.

 a.
-This scholarship is funded through a collaboration by the Sydney Medical School Foundation and the Hoc Mai Australia-Vietnam Medical Foundation, to assist students with travel expenses for an elective term placement in Vietnam.
+This scholarship is funded through the Hoc Mai Australia-Vietnam Medical Foundation, to assist students with travel expenses for an Elective Term placement in Vietnam.

 a.
 Applicants must be currently enrolled in Stage 3 and Year 3 of the Doctor of Medicine (MD) or Bachelor of Medicine and Bachelor of Surgery (MBBS) at the University of Sydney.